-Each year, sportfishing, firearm, ammunition and archery manufacturers pay Wildlife and Sport Fish Restoration (WSFR) excise taxes that in the long-term benefits industry and outdoor enthusiasts.
+Each year, sportfishing, firearm, ammunition and archery manufacturers pay Wildlife and Sport Fish Restoration (WSFR) excise taxes that in the long-term benefits sales and industry.
 However, many companies who pay the tax – $1.5 billion in calendar year 2020 alone – are unaware how these dollars in return benefit business.
 This is not surprising considering past communications have generally described WSFR’s accomplishments in terms of how much money was spent, not the returns received by the companies paying the tax.
-A new study, funded by an AFWA Multistate Conservation Grant awarded to National Shooting Sports Foundation and the American Sportfishing Association, will help states and industry associations communicate the benefits earned by companies paying the tax.
+A new study released by the National Shooting Sports Foundation and the American Sportfishing Association helps explain the benefits earned by companies paying the tax.

 Produced by Southwick Associates, this new resource provides multiple examples of how the excise tax program benefits industry.
 Examples include:

 - The shooting range on Oklahoma’s Lexington Wildlife Management Area generates an estimated $1.7 million in spending by target shooters for excise taxed items annually.
 With annual excise tax investments for range operations averaging $307,000, industry is receiving a 358 percent return.

 - Roughly 1 in 4 of Georgia’s licensed anglers fish for freshwater trout.
 Funded in part by excise tax dollars, more than 1 million trout are released across the state each year, generating an estimated $3.6 million in spending on taxable fishing items.
 Considering approximately $650,000 in excise tax dollars support this work each year, manufacturers receive a 471% return on investment annually.